Volunteering opportunities

 • Attend and actively participate in a monthly YAG meeting

-• Work collaboratively and creatively with other members on YAG-led projects during meetings and between meetings
+• Work collaboratively and creatively with other members on YAG-led and co-designed projects during meetings and between meetings

 • Participate in Facebook discussions and stay active with updates, meetings and events